Class One

 Resources

-🥕Grocery List: This is a general list that does not include every whole, plant-based food.
-Use it as a guide and starting point.
-From the American College of Lifestyle Medicine.
+🥕Grocery List: This is a general list that does not include every whole, plant food.
+Use it as a starting point.
+PRO TIP: If you have trouble locating ingredients in your grocery store, download and search your store's app for the in-store location.

-🥫Pantry Stocking List: This is a general list.
-Use it to generate ideas on what to stock in your pantry and add additional items that you enjoy.
-From the American College of Lifestyle Medicine.
+🥫Pantry List: This is a general list.
+Use it for ideas on what to stock in your pantry and then add other items that you enjoy.

 🌈Eat the Rainbow Tracker: Can you eat the rainbow (from whole plant foods) every day?
 Each color is a different plant compound that provides unique health benefits.
 Use this list to identify the colorful plant foods you already love and track how often you incorporate them into your daily meals.

-📚Cookbook Recommendations: Check out this carefully curated list of our team's favorite whole food, plant-forward cookbooks.
+📚Cookbook Recommendations: This curated list includes some our team's favorite whole food, plant-forward cookbooks to inspire your next meal.

 Questions?